srobo/runbook/docs/competition/teams/role-descriptions/reception.md

 ## Handling Team Arrivals

-When a team first arrives or leaves, your role at reception is to log this and confiscate items on entry.
+When a team first arrives or leaves, your role at reception is to log this, collect items from the team and inform them of the next steps.

 Offer each competitor a bag of swag as they enter.

 ### Team entry/exit recording

-You will have a sign-in/sign-out sheet for team supervisors to record that their teams have arrived, make sure they fill in the details and sign it.
+You will have been provided with access to the competition helpdesk system.
+One of the things this records is whether teams are present.
+When a team first arrives each day, please mark the team as arrived in the system.
+If a teams arrive and leave throughout the day, please update the system accordingly.

-### Confiscating batteries, chargers, and bags
+### Collecting batteries, chargers, and bags

 We handle battery charging and robot safety at the competition.
 This means we should take all of the following items from each team:

-    - 2 x Battery (Teams have 2 batteries, please take both).
+-   2 x Battery (Teams have 2 batteries, please take both)
-    - 1 x Battery charger.
+-   1 x Battery charger
-    - 1 x Battery charging bag.
+-   1 x Battery charging bag
-    - 1 x Battery charging Power Supply Unit (PSU).
+-   1 x Battery charging Power Supply Unit (PSU)

+### Next steps for the team

+Inform the team of these things when they first arrive at the venue:

+1. The team should proceed to their pit (Ushers and Shepherds will be available to provide directions).
+2. When ready for their first battery, the team should proceed to their nearest helpdesk.
+3. Helpdesk will perform a safety inspection of the robot and provide the team with a battery when it passes.

+For teams arriving prior to the welcome presentation on the first competition day, inform them that an announcement will be made when they need to proceed to the main arena to attend this.

 ## Handling Team Departures